 Permission Description Administer System Setup Gives permission to access the options in the Administration application that are related to system setup, such as Server Settings , Licensing , Anzo Data Store , and Directory server configuration.
-The image below shows the view of the Administration menu that u Administer System Setup and Anzo Application are the only two permissions: SERVERS Server Settings Licensing Volume Manager Plugin Configuration Advanced Configuration CONNECTIONS Anzo Data Store Elasticsearch Config Cloud Locations USER MANAGEMENT Default Access Policies Directory SSO Config MONITORING & DIAGNOSTICS System Query Audit Semantic Services System Information AnzoGraph, and A Anzo Data Store, a age Semantic Ser e, such as Semantic are also controlled by vices , Manage Anzo n administrator full cr more granular o Graph , and
+The image below shows the view of the Administration menu that users have if Administer System Setup and Anzo Application are the only two

-Permission Description delete access to those functions, the granular permissions need to be enabled in addition to Administer System Setup .
-Anzo Admin The Anzo Admin permission is a legacy permission that granted access to the Admin application that existed in pre-5.1 versions of Anzo.
-This permission no longer controls access to administrative functions and will be removed in an upcoming release.
-Batch Direct Data Loading Gives permission to create a graphmart from multiple data sources at once when ingesting sources via graphmarts.
-For more information, see Directly Loading Data Sources via Graphmarts in the User Guide.
-Manage Anzo Unstructured Cluster Gives permission to view and create connections to Anzo Distributed Unstructured clusters.
+Permission Description applied permissions: SERVERS Batch Direct Data Loading Gives permission to create a graphmart from multiple data sources at once when ingesting sources via graphmarts.
+For more information, see Loading Data Sources via the Automated Workflow in the User Guide.
 Manage AnzoGraph Gives permission to view and create AnzoGraph connections.
 Does not give permission to delete connections or change the configuration of an existing connection.
 Administer System Setup is required to grant permission to delete and change existing AnzoGraph connections.
 Manage Certificates Gives permission to upload and delete server certificates.
-Manage ETL Engines Gives permission to add new ETL engine connections and delete or change the configuration of existing connections.
-Manage File Stores Gives permission to create new File Store connections and view existing connections.
+Manage File Gives permission to create new File Store connections and view existing

+Permission Description Stores connections.
 Does not grant permission to delete or change existing file store connections.
 The Administer System Setup permission is required in conjunction with Manage File Stores to be able to delete or edit existing file stores.
 Manage Query Blocklists Gives permission to create and remove queries from the Query Blocklist tab in the System Query Audit Log.

-Permission Description Note If a user only has the Manage Query Blocklist permission, the Administration menu is not available.
+Note If a user only has the Manage Query Blocklist permission, the Administration menu is not available.
 Use this permission in conjunction with Administer System Setup to grant access to System Query Audit and the Query Blocklist.
-Manage Semantic Services Gives permission to stop and start Semantic Services from the Semantic Services screen as well as view details about the services and use the Service Builder to generate and run semantic service requests.
+Manage Semantic Services Gives permission to stop and start semantic services from the Semantic Services screen as well as view details about the services and use the Service Builder to generate and run semantic service requests.
 Note If a user only has the Manage Semantic Services permission, the Administration menu is not available.
 Use this permission in conjunction with Administer System Setup to grant access to the Semantic Services screen.
 Manage Users, Groups, and Roles Gives permission to create, change, and delete users, groups, and roles.
 A user who has this permission has Admin level access to all users, groups, and roles.
-Profile Data Gives permission to Profile data sources, datasets, and graphmarts.
-Applying this permission exposes the Profile Data button on the data source, datasets, and graphmart screens.
-Use Experimental Anzo Features Grants permission use experimental Anzo features.
+Profile Data Gives permission to profile datasets and graphmarts.
+Applying this permission exposes the Profile Data button on the Dataset and Graphmart screens.

+Permission Description Use Experimental Anzo Features Grants permission use experimental Anzo features.
 Experimental features are recently implemented and may not be reliable for production use.
 View Activity Logs Gives permission to view the Activity Log.
-Applying this permission exposes the Activity Log icon () in the top menu bar of the Anzo and Administration applications.
+Applying this permission exposes the Activity Log icon ((1)) in the top menu bar of the Anzo and Administration applications.
 The Anzo Application permission is needed to give access to the Anzo application.
 View Log Files Gives permission to view and download log files from the Log Files tab.
-Does not grant

-Permission Description permission to change logging levels or add new log packages.
+Does not grant permission to change logging levels or add new log packages.
 Use this permission in conjunction with Administer System Setup to grant access to configure log levels and packages.